raboley/Angular-GettingStarted/APM/Notes.md

 ### Adding the template HTML file

-By convention all angular modules should have their own folder under the app folder.
-Since this is the Products module create a products folder resulting in this path `./src/app/products`
+By convention all angular components should have their own folder under the app folder.
+Since this is the Products component create a products folder resulting in this path `./src/app/products`

 Then create the `product-list.component.html` file.
 The convention for this is to have it be the same name as the component with a .html extension.

 ```html
 <div class='card'>